stolostron/rhacm-docs/_pages/checklist.md

 - [ ] Does the content cross features and if so, have tech leads discussed best placement for it?
 - [ ] Are there any long paragraphs that should be broken up into lists or concise paragraphs?
 - [ ] Do you understand what the change is about from the introduction?
 - [ ] Is content grammatically correct and concise?
+See some examples to think about:
   - Are modals used properly?
   - Is the content in active voice and present tense?
   - Do you find wordy content that can be removed or merged together?